kovacsx/games/collatz/README.md

 +--+-----+--++----+++-+++-++---+--+
 +++++++++++++++++++++++++++++++++++++++++

-See collatz.txt for full explanation of the rules for the game!
+See [gamerules.txt] for full explanation of the rules for the game!